Position Rank and Title: Assistant Professor, Clinical Psychology

-The Department of Psychology at San Jose Staté University (SJSU) invites applications for a tenure-track Assistant Professor position in Clinical Psychology with preferred expertise in the area of child/adolescent or family-focused clinical psychology.
+The Department of Psychology at San José State University (SJSU) invites applications for a tenure-track Assistant Professor position in Clinical Psychology.
+Key focus areas in our department include community mental health, child/adolescent and family-focused services, real world application of evidence-based practices, and clinical work within multicultural and urban environments.
 The vision of the Psychology Department is to provide high-quality education in psychology that fosters the development of students so that they will make worthy contributions to society.
 We value a student-centered approach that emphasizes teaching, research, and applied training.
 The Department offers a BA in Psychology, MS Clinical Mental Health Counseling, MS Industrial and Organizational Psychology, and MA in Research and Experimental Psychology.
 Located in the heart of Silicon Valley, SJSU was recently named the most transformative university in the nation.

 The Department of Psychology and San José State University value diversity, equity, inclusion, and belonging.
 Our excellence in research, teaching, and service can only be fully realized by faculty, students, and staff who share our commitment to these values.
 SJSU enrolls more than 36,000 students, many of whom are historically underserved, and around 45% are first-generation and 38% are Pell-recipients.
 SJSU is a Hispanic Serving Institution (HSI) and Asian American and Native American Pacific Islander (AANAPISI) Serving Institution.
 The university’s commitment to social justice extends from its vibrant, inclusive campus to an international network of over 275,000 alumni.
 As such, San José State is committed to increasing the diversity of its faculty so our disciplines, students, and the community can benefit from multiple ethnic and gender perspectives.